ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ### FastFind Library

-[**FastFind**](https://www.autoitscript.com/forum/topic/126430-advanced-pixel-search-library/) library provides advanced functions for searching pixels on screen.
+[**FastFind**](https://www.autoitscript.com/forum/topic/126430-advanced-pixel-search-library/) library provides advanced functions for searching pixels on the screen.
 You are able to call library's functions from both AutoIt scripts and C++ applications.

 These are steps to call library's functions from AutoIt script: